mkalkbrenner/dof_configtool_client/README.md

 ## Usage

-### 1. Download your configs
+### 1. Configure

-* Select `Download` from the top menu.
+* Select `Settings` from the top menu.

 * Complete your `Settings`:
   * You'll find your `LCP_APIKEY` on the start page after login into [http://configtool.vpuniverse.com]

-  * As `DOF_CONFIG_PATH` you have to provide the directory where the downloaded configs should be stored.
+  * As `DOF path` you have to provide the directory where DOF is installed.
 In most cases this should be `C:\DirectOutput\config`. **_Note:_** you have to ensure that this directory is writable.
 In case you get an error right click on the directory in Explorer in check this setting.

+  * As `Visual Pinball path` you have to provide the directory where Visual Pinball is installed.
+In most cases this should be `C:\VisualPinball`. **_Note:_** you have to ensure that this directory is writable.
+In case you get an error right click on the directory in Explorer in check this setting.

+### 1. Download your configs

+* Select `Download` from the top menu.

 * Download your configs using the corresponding button.
 (Note: Sometimes the configtool is slow.
 So the download could take some time.)